den-materials/js-ajax-lesson/readme.md

 ## What is AJAX?
 An Introduction

-AJAX (Asynchronous JavaScript and XML) is a method of building interactive applibookions for the Web that processes user requests immediately, without re-rendering a whole page.
+AJAX (Asynchronous JavaScript and XML) is a method of building interactive applications for the Web that processes user requests immediately, without re-rendering a whole page.

 > **Example:** A weather forecasting site could display local conditions on one side of the page as soon as a user finishes typing in a zip code.
 The temperature could also refresh every minute, without the user having to hit a refresh button.